bvezilic/Variational-autoencoder/README.md

 of averaging loss per batch, the loss would always stay the same.
 However, when changed to *sum*, the reconstructions improved a lot.

-Training and sample can be seen in [notebook](https://github.com/bvezilic/Variational-autoencoder/blob/master/notebooks/train_and_eval.ipynb).
+Training and samples can be seen in [notebook](https://github.com/bvezilic/Variational-autoencoder/blob/master/notebooks/train_and_eval.ipynb).

 ### Resources